Maintenance & Warranty

 (2) The duct has signs of dirt on the outside and it is no longer aesthetic.
 This is dust from the room the fabric duct is mounted in.
 The dust gets entrained in the air pattern and settles on the duct, usually near the laser cut perforations.
 There is not normally a loss of performance in this situation.
 The duct can be wiped down, vacuumed or removed and washed depending upon the internal level of dust build up.

 (3) The hygiene requirements of the room/system require regular cleaning.
 This is usually a food or cleanroom situation.
-Cleaning will need to be undertaken as a requirement of the hygiene systems within the organisation, rather because of a lack of performance or visible dust deposits.
+Industrial duct cleaning will need to be undertaken as a requirement of the hygiene systems within the organisation, rather because of a lack of performance or visible dust deposits.

 From our perspective, we don’t insist on cleaning annually as part of our warranty terms and conditions unless there is a significant percentage of air travelling through micro-perforations.
 Other than this, it’s really a question of common sense and the guidelines above.